CIRD10240 - Intangible assets: introduction: valuation issues

 • When a degrouping adjustment arises, (see CIRD40500 onwards).

-For questions of accountancy the first recourse for inspectors to their local Revenue Accountants, while for questions of international transfer pricing the first recourse is to Revenue Policy International.
-But the Intellectual Property Team at Shares Valuation is available to provide advice, support and service during both the initial risk assessment process and the working of any related enquiries.
+For questions of accountancy refer to an HMRC Advisory Accountant.
+For questions of transfer pricing refer to Business International.
+The Intellectual Property Team at SPT - Shares and Assets Valuation is also available to provide advice, support and service during both the initial risk assessment process and the working of any related enquiries.

 The complicated nature of intangible asset transactions means that a variety of specialisms may be called upon in the working of any issues arising and that areas of overlap are going to occur.
-In order to underpin a co-ordinated approach that achieves robust risk assessment and consistency of approach, there will often be the need for issues to be considered between Shares Valuation, Business Tax and Revenue Policy International working together.
+In order to underpin a co-ordinated approach that achieves robust risk assessment and consistency of approach, there will often be the need for issues to be considered between SPT - Shares and Assets Valuation, CT International and Stamps and Business International working together.

-Revenue staff and Local Revenue Accountants will find telephone contact numbers for the Intellectual Property Team on the Shares Valuation intranet site.
+HMRC staff will find telephone contact numbers for the Intellectual Property Team on the Shares and Assets Valuation intranet site.
 They will be happy to discuss any issues, including valuation models, prior to a referral.
 They will also provide informal valuations at the risk assessment stage or during the working of a case.
 However a good valuation depends on accurate and detailed information.

 Examples of useful information are: